starlake-ai/mcp-openapi-proxy/README.md

 }
 ```

-Before running integration tests, ensure you have a valid `ASANA_API_KEY` set in your environment (e.g. in your .env file).
-Then start the proxy with:
+*Note: Most Asana API endpoints require authentication.
+Set `ASANA_API_KEY` in your environment or `.env` file with a valid token.*

+#### 3. Testing

+Start the service with:

 ```bash
 ASANA_API_KEY="<your_asana_api_key>" OPENAPI_SPEC_URL="https://raw.githubusercontent.com/Asana/openapi/refs/heads/master/defs/asana_oas.yaml" SERVER_URL_OVERRIDE="https://app.asana.com/api/1.0" TOOL_WHITELIST="/workspaces,/tasks,/projects,/users" uvx mcp-openapi-proxy
 ```

-Use MCP tools (via JSON-RPC messages or client libraries) to interact with the Asana endpoints.
+You can then use the MCP ecosystem to list and invoke tools for endpoints like `/dcim/devices/` and `/ipam/ip-addresses/`.

 ### APIs.guru Example